christian-brice/LIBRA-ROS2-Tools/docs/SLAM.md

 #### **Cloud smoothing using Moving Least Squares algorithm (MLS)**

 The following settings smooth the cloud while retaining as many of the original points as possible.
+Essentially, upsampling and hole-filling are *NOT* carried out.

 | Setting | Value | Notes |
 |---|---|---|